Fran6nd/NovaLux/README.md

 ## Coding rules

+All files should be runnable directly via Node... in order to run tests.

 About the naming: We are following camelCase.
 It means that for variables, instances we name as follow:
 `testApp`
 `myCounter`